 If Pakistan wants to secure CPEC and truly create an enabling environment for sustainable economic development, it must adopt a ‘whole of nation’ approach in combating extremism and intolerance that pervades Pakistani society.
 Kinetic solutions – no matter how simplistic or sophisticated, reactive or proactive – alone will not succeed in ensuring peace and stability.
 Practical emphasis from both state and society on developing and pursuing a national approach – one that redefines Pakistan as a united, cohesive, tolerant, inclusive and harmonious polity – is long overdue.

-Shemrez is a research analyst specialising in the political economy of terrorism, extremism and identity.
+Shemrez is a research analyst specialising in economic security and the political economy of terrorism, extremism and identity.
 He most recently served as an intelligence officer at NACTA, Government of Pakistan, where he helped establish the Joint Intelligence Directorate (JID).
-He tweets at @shemreznauman.
+He tweets at @shemrez.

 Peace to every human.
 Violence is not a solution to any problem.